retrocomputacion/retrobbs/readme.md

  - New LABEL internal function for displaying non-interactive text in menus.
  - New command line parameter `-c`, select configuration file
  - SID streaming now supports Compute's Sidplayer .mus files
+ - SID streaming now supports selection of the subtune to play
+ - New SIDPLAY function for the configuration file.

 __Changes/Bug fixes__:
  - Fixed terminal feature check, now is more reliable, albeit slower.